utkarshratedr23/Votify/README.md

-Votify
-This is a backend application for a voting system where users can vote for candidates.
+[Votify](url) is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.